cimplec/sim-c/README.md

 ## What is sim-C?

 <p align="justify">Often people have trouble programming in C (especially beginners) due to its low level syntax and unavailability of stable third party libraries.
-We present sim-C a high-level front end for C which creates a dynamically typed syntax for C. User can write code in this high level syntax and then compile it to optimized C code. sim-C does not process the code and simply translates it to C thus, there is no possibility of the code running slowly.
-So, with sim-C users can write code faster using the high level syntax and at the same time be able to harness the power and speed of a C program.
-Let us make C cool again.</p>
+We present sim-C a high-level front end for C which creates a dynamically typed syntax for C. Users can write code in this high level syntax and then compile it to optimized C code. sim-C does not process the code and simply translates it to C thus, there is no possibility of the code running slowly.
+So, with sim-C users can write code faster using the high level syntax and at the same time be able to harness the power and speed of a C program.</p>

 ## Pipeline